Getting Started Is Easy

 After we’ve decided on the best image to use, there’s a lot to discuss.
 We’ll talk about size, color, paper, and most importantly – expectations.
 I’ll give you a planned completion date and get started!

 You’re going to have to be patient here – art takes time!

 Monotone portraits are usually completed in two weeks (expect longer waits around Christmastime).
 For full-color pastels, you can expect to wait about three months.
 Oil paintings need time to cure enough to be varnished; expect about six months (although this is very dependent on size).

 The artwork is not framed.
 I know, that kinda sucks, but it helps me keep costs down and gives you control over matching the frame to your decor.

 Pastel Paintings: pastels are made with delicate flakes of pigment and will need to be protected under glass.
 If you’re a hands-on sort of person, framing yourself is easy and I can point you to some excellent tutorials.
 Or simply take your painting to your favorite framing shop.

 Oil Paintings: good news, my oil paintings don’t need framing (not that they can’t be framed, it’s just not necessary).
 I paint my oil paintings on cradled hardwood which have beautifully natural profiles.

-If you’re nearby, I can deliver your painting in person.
-If you require shipping, that can easily be arranged.
+If you’re nearby, come on over!
+If you require shipping, that can be arranged.